webhooksite/docs/docs/index.md

 2. The custom domain is used for email sending with the Send Email action

 Any existing URLs will continue to work with no change.

+## What are some tools Webhook.site is a great alternative to?

+- [Zapier](/alternative-to/zapier.html) for Webhook testing and workflow and automation building
+- [Ngrok](/alternative-to/ngrok.html) for creating local tunnels and proxies
+- [Localtunnel](/alternative-to/localtunnel.html) for creating local tunnels and proxies